CSCI-GA-2820-SP23-001/customers/README.md

 ## Overview

-This is the Customers API application.
+This is the Customers flask API application.
 The `/service` folder contains the application models in the `models.py` file and the service routes in the `routes.py` file.
 The `/tests` folder has test case starter code for testing the model and the service separately.

 ## Automatic Setup